 Try to stay as close to old town as you can.
 It’s the most picturesque and the hotel prices are similar to the rest of the city.
 We stayed at the Hotel Villa Geyerswörth and loved it.
 I will say in the middle of a heatwave Europe’s lack of strong air conditioning and ice were apparent.
 The breakfast spread at our hotel was insane, meats, cheeses, bread with all the spreads for days!

-We also had breakfast at Eckerts part of the Hotel Nepomuk and I would suggest looking into that hotel as well it’s situated right on the canal and the restaurant was large and had great food, plus next door to Klausterbrau is hard to beat!
+We also had breakfast at Eckerts part of the Hotel Nepomuk.
+I would suggest looking into that hotel as a place to stay because it’s situated right on the canal.
+The restaurant is large and has great food for both adventurous eaters looking for German cuisine and people looking for comfort food.
+Plus, a location next door to Klausterbrau is hard to beat!

 There is a brewery, Fässla, that offers lodging and I would have stayed there in a heartbeat if they weren’t booked.
 It reminded me of the set up at St. Bernardus which was one of my favorite beer-trip hotels ever!
 We did get to try some of their beer while out and about in Bamberg, would be so fun to stay there!